Whoaa512/starred/README.md

 ## Python

+- [platelminto/chatgpt-conversation](https://github.com/platelminto/chatgpt-conversation) - Have a conversation with ChatGPT using your voice, and have it talk back.
 - [hwchase17/langchain](https://github.com/hwchase17/langchain) - ⚡ Building applications with LLMs through composability ⚡
 - [code-kern-ai/bricks](https://github.com/code-kern-ai/bricks) - Open-source natural language enrichments at your fingertips.
 - [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot is a framework for easily running machine learning workloads on any cloud through a unified interface.